A python utility for generating static websites and course notes.

 {% endfor %}

-It is possible to run webify in the background.
-This combined with <meta http-equiv="refresh" content="5"> in the header of the generated html files creates a live view environment that is easy to use.
-Check out the --live switch.
+in the header of the generated html files creates a live view environment that is easy to use.
+Check out the --live

 Webify uses mdfile python utility to convert markdown files to the desired output format: html pages, LaTeX articles, or beamer slides.
 MDfile is built around pandoc and uses pypandoc package to perform markdown conversion.
 For markdown-to-HTML conversion, mdfile utility supports mustache and jinja rendering.
 Specifically, HTML contents from the pandoc conversion step are processed via mustache or jinja templating engine.
 Mustache and jinja rendering has access to this file’s rendering context (see Figure 1).